 Before being called to serve as first counselor in the Primary general presidency, Sister Stevens served on the Primary general board.
 She has also served as a ward Relief Society president, counselor in a ward Primary presidency, and Gospel Doctrine teacher.
-Sister Stevens graduated from the University of Utah with a bachelor's degree in mathematics and a teaching certificate.
+Sister Stevens graduated from the University of Utah with a bachelor's degree in mathematics and a teaching certificate. ■ heryl Asay Esplin, second counselor in the Primary general presidency, cannot remember a time when she did not believe in Heavenly Father and Jesus Christ.
+"I was taught at a young age to pray," she says.
+"I remember going in prayer to find help before I did anything else, and I always received answers to my prayers."

-Cheryl A. Esplin

-Second Counselor in the Primary
+Cheryl A. Esplin Second Counselor in the Primary General Presidency

-General Presidency